 For more than a decade after Teach For America first placed corps members in Louisiana in 1990, the educational reality for the majority of students was a dysfunctional public education system.
 Valedictorians of their high school classes were unable to pass the Graduate Exit Exam and less than 40% of seniors were graduating from high school.
 Although thousands of teachers and administrators across the state worked tirelessly for students, the education landscape did not allow for change that would improve children’s lives and the community on a large scale.

 Over the past five years the tide has changed, leading to more favorable outcomes for students.
 A changing political landscape and a strengthened focus on teacher retention and leadership cultivation have helped rebuild the school system in New Orleans post-Hurricane Katrina.
 In this time of increasing reform, Teach For America achieved ambitious growth in the region: increasing our corps from 85 to nearly 400, doubling our alumni base from 100 to over 600, and fostering leadership among those alumni.
 Geographically, we extended our reach to the rural community of the Louisiana Delta in 2010.
-Overall, our corps members and alumni now reach one in three students in the region.
+Overall, our corps members and alumni now reach one in five students in the region.
 Twenty-seven alumni are school leaders in New Orleans and many others are designing curriculum, driving city and state policy, working in advocacy, and innovating through social entrepreneurship.

 Our teachers throughout Greater New Orleans-Louisiana Delta have contributed to dramatic progress in student achievement in countless ways, including improved test scores and cutting the high school drop-out rate in half.
 The leadership of our teachers and alumni will continue to position the region as an emerging proof point for transformative public education.